kevinchung58/LatteReview/README.md

 ## 🛣️ Roadmap

+- [x] Implementing LiteLLM to add support for additional model providers
 - [x] Draft the package full documentation
+- [ ] Enable agents to return a percentage of certainty
+- [ ] Enable agents to be grounded in references
+- [ ] Support for image-based inputs and multimodal analysis
 - [ ] Development of `AbstractionReviewer` class for automated paper summarization
+- [ ] Adding a notebook example for triplet extraction and building knowledge graphs
+- [ ] Adding RAG (Retrieval-Augmented Generation) tools to dynamically build references for agents
+- [ ] Adding conformal prediction tool for calibrating agents on their certainty scores
+- [ ] Adding a dialogue tool for enabling agents to seek external help during review
-- [ ] Support for image-based inputs and multimodal analysis
+- [ ] Writing the white paper for the package and public launch
 - [ ] Development of a no-code web application
-- [ ] Integration of RAG (Retrieval-Augmented Generation) tools
-- [ ] Addition of graph-based analysis tools
-- [ ] Enhanced visualization capabilities
-- [ ] Support for additional model providers

 ## 👨‍💻 Author